 The Fruits of Thy Labor

-Like a sculptor takes to stone, we builders take to our bodies.
+Like a sculptor takes to stone, we builders take to our bodies, and when you build the body, you have to learn how to pose to show it off.
 Chiseling our flesh through countless hours at the gym.
 Like most artists, we can see the end in the beginning, but the hard part for us is getting there.
 Turning our vision into reality, and the soul crushing journey it takes to get there.

 So when you do finally get there, when you’re at the top of the mountain, the battle is not over.
 You’ve got a good product, sure, but now you’ve got to sell it.
 Your work ethic will go to waste if you can’t show the judges your genetic potential has been realized.
 This is where IFBB hall of famer and seven consecutive Mr. Olympia placer Lee Labrada comes in.